nordin-johan/lemon/DOCUMENTATION.md

 ### App::Start()

-Required
+This hook is required.

-Called by Lemon after a new virtual machine instance has been created and starts the app inside the virtual machine.
-In this hook you can perform operations such as handling command line arguments, setting up one or more contexts, threads and execute javascript code.
+Called by the Lemon framework after a new virtual machine instance has been created and starts the app inside the virtual machine.
+In this hook you can perform operations such as reading command line arguments, setting up one or more contexts, threads and execute javascript code.

 ### App::SetupEnvironment()

-Optional
+This hook is optional.

-Called before the App::Start() hook and it allows you to bind js >< c++ methods to the global environment before you create a context in the App::Start() hook.
+Called before the App::Start() hook.
+This hook allows you to bind javascript methods to c++ methods and viceversa to the global environment before you create a context in the App::Start() hook.

 ## Methods